inokone/raw.ninja/lambdas/audit-handler/README.md

 zip -x '*.pyc' -r ../lambda.zip .
 ```

-The zip can be used for the existing lamba on AWS account

 ## Deployment

 A lambda function with SNS topic subscription is already set up.
-Deploying is updating the ZIP file for the AWS Lambda.
+Deploying means updating the ZIP file for the AWS Lambda.

 ## Interfaces